deantumabcao/README_Template/README.md

 <div align='center'>

   <!-- Brief description and hook -->
   Impress prospective customers with this README tailored to grab their attention and provide vital information.
+  All media in this document is intended for example purposes only.

   <!-- Platforms -->
   ## 💻 Platforms